Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Existence and uniqueness of weak -solutions

 Now, for the first term, we have using regularity of $B$ that

 and, for the second term,

 Observe that both estimates are uniform in $s$ and $y$, to calculate the average over $\Q_r(t,x)$ as

-where the implicit constant depends on the Hölder regularity of $B$ and $\alpha, \beta$.
+where the implicit constant depends on the Hölder regularity of $B$ and $\eps$.
 Now, given $\gamma \in (0,\nicefrac{1}{4})$, choose $R_0 \in (0, 1]$ small enough (depending on the implicit constant) to conclude. \end{proof}

 \begin{remark} Note that the proof of Lemma~\ref{lem: integral inequality} did not need the full mixed Hölder regularity of $\{B_t\}_{t \in \R}$.
-Indeed, the calculations in the proof show that estimates \eqref{eq: temporal hoelder} and \eqref{eq: spatial hoelder} both only rely on Hölder regularity in one of the two variables and uniformly for the other variable. \end{remark}
+Indeed, the calculations in the proof show that estimates \eqref{eq: temporal hoelder} and \eqref{eq: spatial hoelder} both only rely on Hölder regularity in one of the two variables, uniformly with respect to the other variable. \end{remark}